General Admission Requirements

 A non-refundable application fee of $125.00 in the form of a check or money order made payable to "John Jay College" (do not send cash) must accompany your application for admission.
 John Jay College Alumni, who include a copy of their valid alumni card with their application, are waived from the application fee.
 This courtest is limited to one application fee waiver.
 The graduate application fee may also be waived for veterans by submitting a copy of their DD-214 form to the Admissions Office.

-For those applying to MPA programs: Please describe, in an essay of no more than 500 words, how your undergraduate studies and your personal, volunteer service and/or employment experience prepare you for study and future employment in fields of public service.
+For those applying to MPA programs: Please describe, in a well-developed essay of between 300 and 500 words, how your undergraduate studies; your volunteer, public, and military service, and your employment prepare you for study and future employment in fields of public service.

 If you are an international student, please click here for further information.